JoseyKinnaman/tap_room/README.md

 ### Description

 _A Friday Project for Epicodus that serves as an introduction to React with create-react-app, components, JSX, and props while building a dynamic site.
-This tap room displays a list of kombucha on tap and a static._
+This tap room displays a list of kombucha on tap and lets a user add new kegs or buy pints._

 ![Wireframe](src/img/tap-room.jpg)